Traostalos

 Traostalos is the archaeological site of a Minoan peak sanctuary in eastern Crete.

 Archaeology

 Traostalos was first excavated in 1963-1964 under Kostis Davaras.
 Davaras returned in 1978 to continue that work.
 A rescue excavation from April to October 1995 was led by Stella Chryssoulaki.

 Along with the usual clay human and animal figurines common to peak sanctuaries, Traostalos has, notably, a female figure with a swollen leg.
 Other finds at Traostalos include ceramic boats and stone altars.
-See references for a more complete inventory.